marisademeglio/media-overlays-js/README.md

 Parse a single SMIL file and annotate the XML DOM as follows:

-(All nodes)
-Node.render = function to render that node
+ * Node.render = function to render that node

-(All nodes)
-Node.notifyChildDone = function called when the node's child is done rendering
+ * Node.notifyChildDone = function called when the node's child is done rendering

 The SMIL tree plays itself, calling

     root->render

 which in turn renders its children.

+The tree may be played starting from any node by simply calling

+    node->render

 All nodes are hooked up to renderers to manage how they should be played.
 Each node's render function is described briefly below.